 Every Air app has a descriptor XML file which specifies the application name, version, window size, etc.

-<?xml version="1.0" encoding="UTF-8"?><application xmlns="http://ns.adobe.com/air/application/1.5"> <id>testing.html.TwitterTrends</id> <version>0.1</version> <filename>TwitterTrends</filename> <initialWindow> <content>TwitterTrends.html</content> <visible>true</visible> <width>300</width> <height>400</height> </initialWindow></application>
+<?xml version="1.0" encoding="UTF-8"?><application xmlns="https://ns.adobe.com/air/application/1.5"> <id>testing.html.TwitterTrends</id> <version>0.1</version> <filename>TwitterTrends</filename> <initialWindow> <content>TwitterTrends.html</content> <visible>true</visible> <width>300</width> <height>400</height> </initialWindow></application>

 Step 3: Download any library files you're going to need